 Available adaptive equipment includes:

-- Voice output for computers (screen reader software with sound card)
+- Headsets for use with voice output for computers (screen reader software with sound card)

 - Computer screen enlargement software and large monitors